 The District has been working with cities and counties to develop a list of projects and a plan to implement projects over both the short and long-term.
 These projects are listed, updated and maintained in the District's WMP Five-Year Plan.
 District assistance can include co-funding the construction of flood protection projects through the Cooperative Funding Initiative.
 Currently, the District is helping the City of Tampa to fund two large flood protection projects, the Dale Mabry Henderson Trunk Line and the Cypress Street Outfall projects.
+Additionally, there are several cooperatively-funded projects under construction in Pinellas, Pasco and Hillsborough counties that will reduce flooding in intermediate and regional stormwater systems.

-The District's ERP program protects floodplain and historic basin storage and ensures that new development does not increase flood levels or the rate of stormwater runoff onto neighboring properties.
+The District's ERP program protects floodplain and historic basin storage and helps to ensure that new development does not adversely impact neighboring properties.
 Information developed from the WMP is used by regulatory staff and industry consultants to identify flood-prone areas and to ensure that a proposed project design provides the required level of protection.
 Coordination among these groups begins during the pre-application process to identify minimum flood protection requirements and continues as needed through the permit application review process.
 During flood events, District staff coordinate internally with regulatory and operations staff and externally with local governments to investigate flooding complaints and facilitate emergency measures needed to alleviate flood risks that pose an immediate threat to public health and safety.